ClevelandClinicQHS/sociome/README.md

 ![](https://raw.githubusercontent.com/NikKrieger/sociome/master/figures/Ohio_ref_us_no_rescaling.png)

-Notice how the ADI of each county varies depending on the reference area provided.
-This map allows the viewer to visually compare and contrast Ohio counties based on an ADI calculated with all US counties as the reference area.
+Notice how the ADI of each county varies depending on the reference population provided.
+This map allows the viewer to visually compare and contrast Ohio counties based on an ADI calculated with all US counties as the reference population.

 **However, also notice that the above two maps are not completely comparable** because their color scales are different.
 Each time `ggplot` draws one of these maps, it sets the color scale by setting the lightest color to the lowest ADI in the data set and the darkest color to the highest ADI in the data set.
 The data sets that were used to create the two maps above have different minimum and maximum ADIs, so between the two maps, identical colors do not stand for identical ADI values.

-In order to remedy this, we need `ggplot` to set its lightest and darkest color to the same ADI value for each map. **This can be accomplished by adding the `limits` argument to `scale_fill_viridis_c`.** The `limits` argument is a numeric vector of length two, and `ggplot` associates the lightest color with the first number and the darkest color with the second number.
+In order to remedy this, we need `ggplot` to set its lightest and darkest color to the same ADI value for each map. **This can be accomplished by adding the `limits` argument to `scale_fill_viridis_c()`.** The `limits` argument is a numeric vector of length two; `ggplot` associates its lightest color with the first number and its darkest color with the second number.

 The following code reproduces the two maps above with the same color scale, making them comparable: